WelingtonMonteiro/mongoose-history-trace/README.md

 #### - moduleName
 You can define moduleName path saved in history trace logs.
-By default, the module name is name of collection, for example:
+By default, the module name is name of collection, example:

 ```javascript
 const options = { moduleName: 'login-user' }